 • Take a teaspoon of the powder and put it in a ball or a mug.

-• Add two or three ounces of filtered water that is hot but not yet brought to a boil.
+• Add two or three ounces of filtered water or milk that is hot, but not yet brought to a boil.

 • Use a bamboo whisk and whisk the mixture until it’s frothy.